MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-in-flow.md

 Congratulations!
 You have created a flow that leverages a text classification AI Builder model.
 Select **Save** on the top right and then select **Test** to try out your flow.

-To learn more about the triggers and actions, view the [Get started with Power Automate](/flow/getting-started) topic.
+To learn more about the triggers and actions, see [Get started with Power Automate](/flow/getting-started).

 ### Related topic